octoml/octoai-textgen-cookbook/simple_chat/README.md

 OctoAI LLMs such as Llama2-70b are very capable open source large language models (LLMs) that can be used to power your chat apps (e.g. a Q&A bot like the one we'll demonstrate here).

-In this example, you will build a dead-simple Python app powered by a Llama2-70b hosted on OctoAI and Langchain.
+In this example, you will build a dead-simple Python app powered by a Llama2-70b hosted on OctoAI, and Langchain.
 The app runs on your terminal, all you need is a python interpreter, and you're ready to install the dependencies and get going!

 ## What you will build

 This simple chat app is really the "hello world" of chat apps that you can build with Langchain.
-This app is great if you're a Python programmer, are just getting started with building your very first LLM app, and want a taste of the amazing benefits that Open Source LLMs on OctoAI present (customizability, control, ease of management, performance, scalability, costs etc.).
+This app is great if you're a Python programmer, are just getting started with building your very first LLM app, and want a taste of the amazing benefits that open source LLMs on OctoAI present (customizability, control, ease of management, performance, scalability, costs etc.).

 We intentionally stripped a lot of complexity away in this example to give you a barebones Q&A bot that you can play with and ultimately extend for your own needs.